hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure-v2/13-api-driven-workflows/assignment.md

 4. Automation with CI/CD
 ===

-While Terraform Cloud offers version control system integrations, including GitHub, using CI/CD tasks in your workflow enables you to add status checks before or after Terraform Cloud remote runs are triggered, better adapting Terraform Cloud to your use case.
+While HCP Terraform offers version control system integrations, including GitHub, using CI/CD tasks in your workflow enables you to add status checks before or after HCP Terraform remote runs are triggered, better adapting HCP Terraform to your use case.

 To illustrate, set up GitHub Actions for your deployment.